mikefreno/FlexLove/README.md

 ## Installation

-Copy the `FlexLove.lua` file into your project and require it:
+Add the `modules` directory and `FlexLove.lua` into your project and require it:

 ```lua
 local FlexLove = require("FlexLove")